 What exactly does a great introduction consist of?
 It starts with a memorable opening statement so that you immediately set yourself apart from the rest of the applicants.
 Speak clearly and confidently so the job interviewer remembers your name and background.

 Start with the name you use when you're on the job, including any titles that may apply (such as Doctor if you have a PhD.)
-Focus on the various skills you possess and experiences you've gone through that makes you eminently qualified for the job.
+Focus on the various skills you possess and experiences you've gone through that make you eminently qualified for the job.

 As you speak, be calm and confident.
 Yet show your enthusiasm for the job, or else the interviewer might think you're not genuinely interested in the position or industry.
+End the introduction with a polite “thank you”, showing that you appreciate their consideration and time.

 These are the common mistakes to avoid when introducing yourself in a job interview: